AdrianRossouw/daemon-co-za/_posts/articles/2014-04-03-monkeys-and-microservices.md

 complex enterprise level systems.

 Many of the ["seminal" writings](http://martinfowler.com/articles/microservices.html) on microservices, were only published in the last 3 weeks, for instance.
-They also has a severe case of _"wow, these things are awesome. go watch this hour long presentation so I can talk to you about them"_.
+They also have a severe case of _"wow, these things are awesome. go watch this hour long presentation so I can talk to you about them"_.

 __To combat this last point I will be publishing a field guide to microservices soon.__